gurnec/btcrecover/TUTORIAL.md

 # *btcrecover* Tutorial #

 *btcrecover* is an open source, multithreaded Bitcoin wallet password recovery tool with support for Armory, Bitcoin Core (a.k.a.
-Bitcoin-QT), MultiBit (a.k.a.
+Bitcoin-Qt), MultiBit (a.k.a.
 MultiBit Classic, MultiBit HD is not supported), and Electrum.
 It is designed for the case where you already know most of your password, but need assistance in trying different possible combinations.
 This tutorial will guide you through the features it has to offer.

 If you find *btcrecover* helpful, please consider a small donation:
 **[17LGpN2z62zp7RS825jXwYtE7zZ19Mxxu8](bitcoin:17LGpN2z62zp7RS825jXwYtE7zZ19Mxxu8?label=btcrecover)**

 #### Thank You! ####

 ## Quick Start ##